1 Purpose of Funding

 4 Selection Procedure

-Funding is awarded through Musicboard Berlin GmbH upon recommendation of a three-year term, independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
-In 2020 the following jury was appointed to the Support Tour Funding programme:
+Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Jury members are usually appointed for a period of three years.
+The following jury is appointed to the Support Tour Funding programme in 2022:

 - Katja Lucker